 Somatic Experiencing® (SE™) is a body-oriented approach to healing trauma.
-This form of trauma therapy focuses on physical sensations in the body in order to release "shock" or energy that has been stored in the body after a traumatic event.
+This healing framework focuses on physical sensations in the body in order to release "shock" or energy that has been stored in the body after a traumatic event.

 How Does it Work?

 When we experience an event that is perceived as stressful or dangerous, our Nervous System protects us by activating our survival responses: Fight, Flight, or Freeze.
-If the body was not able to release that energy or in other words, if the trauma was not fully processed, then our system will continue to activate our Fight, Flight, or Freeze responses even when there is no real threat.
+If the body was not able to release that energy or in other words, if the trauma was not fully processed, then our system will continue to activate our Fight, Flight, or Freeze responses even when the traumatic event is over.

 I work with individuals to help them bring awareness to their bodily sensations and emotions so that the traumatic energy that is stored in the body can be released.
 As the practitioner, I track the client's Nervous System by watching physiological and emotional cues that reflect a Fight, Flight, or Freeze response.
 Additionally, I guide the client to gently move through these responses.
 Once the energy is released, the Nervous System can return to equilibrium and healing can occur.